 In a food processor, add the egg yolks, mustard, lemon juice, and vinegar.
 Turn on your processor.

 Slowly begin to drizzle the olive oil into the food processor.
 You’ll want to keep a thin, consistent stream flowing into the processor.
 (Be sure to go at slow pace, if you go too fast – it won’t emulsify correctly.)
 It should take about 2 to 3 minutes to complete the oil.

-Add the salt to taste and store in an air-tight container.
+Add the salt to taste and store in an air-tight container such as a jar.

 To make this into Paleo Ranch, omit the dijon mustard from the first step.
 After the Mayonnaise base is made, add 2 tablespoons of lemon juice, 2 tablespoons of dried dill, 1 tablespoon of dried parsley, 1 teaspoon of garlic powder.
 Stir to combine.